 At the Republic Square (Náměstí Republiky), there are markets where you also need sharp elbows and strong nerves, but when you go a little further behind the shopping house Kotva, you will still be in the centre but with the feeling of a small town.

 A few people who know each other, sometimes a random tourist who does not trust his eyes.
 “I’ve been to Prague several times, but I found this place by accident, and I’m excited.
 Not far from the astronomical clock and so few people … ” the Swedish tourist smiled.
 Several booths are offering fast-food snacks, for example, classic trdelník and other lashes.

 At one stand, there are more people than at the others.
 “There are quite a lot of people going here, sometimes there is a queue, but we can get rid of it quickly, it’s definitely not the same as close to here, on Staromák (Old Town Square), ” says salesman Josef Svoboda, who has been working here for seven years and therefore has regular customers.
 The reason is simple – he says he has the best welder.

 This was immediately confirmed by the visitor standing near the counter.
 “We have been visiting this stand for four years.
 They have the best welder and in the summer the spritzer.
 There are more people on the weekends, but we do not have to push anywhere,” told a regular customer to Novinky.cz.

-In Holešovice in Jankovcova Street there are six stands, that are hidden between the high-glazed buildings full of offices.
+In Holešovice in Jankovcova Street, six stands are hidden between the high-glazed buildings full of offices.
 Only one offers the mulled wine.
 There’s a handful of people literally hanging out here.
-“There is a pleasant atmosphere, there are no queues.
+“There is a pleasant atmosphere, and there are no queues.
 People are coming after work from offices or families with their children when they go for a walk,” confirmed Veronika Dvořáková from the wine stand.